joeljacobm/rouletteapi/README.md

 ### Running the application

 In the root directory,
-* Run `go install ./...` which will pull and install all the dependencies
-* Run `docker-compose up -d ` to start postgres.
+* Run `docker-compose up -d ` to start postgresql.
 This should create the database and the tables.
 * Run `go run main.go` to start the application.
+This should also pull all the dependencies.
 Starts on port 8080 by default.
 To start on a different port run, `go run main.go -port=portnumber `
+* Upon successful start up, you should see `Started HTTP server on port 8080` message.

 ### Running the tests